schincharauli/qr-code-component/README.md

 # qr-code-component

-# to view the project: https://schincharauli.github.io/qr-code-component/
+# to view the project please visit the link: https://silly-sunshine-fc16fa.netlify.app/